A guide to secure file uploads: how to make your website bullet-proof

 What happens next?
 You have a Trojan horse in your sanctum sanctorum.
 Using the malicious file, hackers can launch an attack on your server, change security settings, crash your website, or open a faster path for future malware uploads.

-Look at the case of Equifax: three years ago, the company suffered a massive cyberattack that resulted in the exposure of full names, birth dates, Social Security numbers and other personal data of almost 50% of the US population.
+Look at the case of Equifax: In 2017, the company suffered a massive cyberattack that resulted in the exposure of full names, birth dates, Social Security numbers and other personal data of almost 50% of the US population.
 The hackers found a vulnerability allowing them to execute malicious commands on the server when uploading files based on the parser.
 Among other malicious activities, they installed several fraudulent applications on the affected Equifax servers, and tried to infect the root directory and disable the firewall service on system boot.

 How to deal with it?
 First sign in, then upload